thonny/thonny/docs/translate.md

 If you noticed a problem (eg. some button is too narrow for your translation), then open an issue.

+**NB!
+Do test your translations!
+If you mess up placeholders (omit one, add one too many or use wrong type), then the user will see a crash, not just a broken translation!**

-**Translations will be pulled from POEditor before each release, no need to create a PR.**
+Translations will be pulled from POEditor before each release, no need to create a PR.

 ## More details for Thonny's maintainers (NB!
 Not relevant for translators!)